MicrosoftDocs/msteams-docs/msteams-platform/tabs/Create-your-tab/create-channel-group-tab-dotnet-core.md

 ### AppManifest folder

-This folder contains the following required app package files:
+This folder contains the following app package files:

-- A **full color icon** measuring 192 x 192 pixels.
+* A **full color icon** measuring 192 x 192 pixels.
-- A **transparent outline icon** measuring 32 x 32 pixels.
+* A **transparent outline icon** measuring 32 x 32 pixels.
-- A **manifest.json** file that specifies the attributes of your app.
+* A **manifest.json** file that specifies the attributes of your app.

-These files must be zipped in an app package to upload your tab to Teams.
+These must be zipped in an app package to upload your tab to Teams.
 When a user add or updates the tab, Microsoft Teams loads the `configurationUrl` specified in your manifest, embed it in an IFrame, and render it in your tab.

 ### .csproj